 Arizona State University will host its 32nd Annual Martin Luther King, Jr. celebration in January, 2017.
 Tributes and recognition of Dr. King and the achievements of the civil rights movement have been celebrated at ASU since long before the creation of a state holiday in Arizona.
 A highlight of the celebration is the recognition and awards ceremony for the Arizona K–12 students who are winners of the statewide essay-poster contest.
 A student rally, children's march on the West campus and other events are also held.

 Join ASU MLK Celebration Committee and Changemaker Central in honor of Martin Luther King, Jr. by volunteering in your community.
-Join us for a morning of service - light refreshments will be provided.
-Transportation provided for ASU students from all campuses.
+Transportation provided for ASU students.
 Register now at volunteer.asu.edu.
 Information: 480-965-9600.

 Offices and classrooms on the four ASU campuses are closed to observe the Martin Luther King, Jr. holiday.

 For community members, students, winners of the poster-essay contest and their parents, teachers and principals.
 By invitation.
 Information: 480-965-5566.